 Abstract

 Serious games have been used to aid the understanding of concepts that are taught in theoretical classes.
-These games provides game sessions allowing the player to make decisions in order to solve the addressed concept.
-Nevertheless, mistakes are commonly made by players which may result in failing to complete the objects or reaching the final goal.
-These mistakes sometimes are difficult to spot and when the game is replayed the player might try a trial and error approach until finding out which mistake was the cause of his failure.
-However, depending on the game dynamic, to reproduce a game state might be a difficult task.
-In order to solve this issue, this paper presents a framework which will record all useful gameplay data to be later used for analysis.
-This analysis will allow the player to identify his mistakes by visual representation of an oriented graph using provenance rules, containing all actions and decisions made during the game session, aiding in his understanding of his mistakes and learning through them.
+However, mistakes made by players may result in failure to complete the game objectives.
+These mistakes, which are usually difficult to spot or reproduce in subsequent trials, directly jeopardize the learning capabilities of the serious games.
+In order to solve this issue, this paper introduces a new concept: provenience in games.
+To do so, we present a framework that records all useful gameplay data and provides this data to further analysis.
+We also instantiated this framework in a Software Engineering game as a proof of concept, which allows the player to identify his mistakes and learn through them.

 Keywords: serious games, education, game analysis, provenance, action flow.